khalid-hussain/shaheen/chap9.md

 swords?
 You consider the enemies of Granada to be your friends?"

 By this time Abu Abdullah had lost his patience.
-He stood up from his place, came forward and said, "Moosa, have you come here with the intention of killing me?"
+He stood up from his place, came forward and said, "Musa, have you come here with the intention of killing me?"

 "I and the intention of killing you?
 What are you saying?"
-Saying this Moosa removed his sword and presented it to Abu Abdullah.
+Saying this Musa removed his sword and presented it to Abu Abdullah.

 Abu Abdullah took the sword, tossed it to over to a side and clapped his